 The Columbus Food League restaurants are ardent supporters of Stauf’s Coffee Roasters.
 If you’re brunching at any of the CFL restaurants, from Jury Room to Dirty Frank’s to Surly Girl Saloon, you can wash down your breakfast quesadilla or brunch burger with a mug of Stauf’s roasts.

 Café Brioso coffee seems to be a favorite of local bakeries in every corner of the city.
-German Village’s Pistacia Vera serves it alongside their croissants, while Kolache Republic pours it with their signature fluffy Czech pastries.
-Sassafras Bakery in Worthingon pairs it with tarts, scones and quiche.
-You can sip a shot of espresso at Dan the Baker’s in Grandview, and The Angry Baker in Olde Towne East will pour you a mug to go with their French toast sandwich.
+German Village’s Pistacia Vera serves it alongside their croissants, Sassafras Bakery in Worthingon pairs it with tarts, scones and quiche.
+You can also sip a shot of espresso at Dan the Baker’s in Grandview.

 If you’ve sampled too many beers or beermosas during brunch at Wolf's Ridge Brewing, you can revive with a shot One Line Coffee’s espresso or a cappuccino.
 Wolf’s Ridge also serves a porter espresso cocktail at brunch.
 If you eat gluten free, you’re probably familiar with Bexley’s Cherbourg Bakery.
 They serve beautiful gluten free donuts, muffins, strata, and croissants, all with One Line Coffee on hand.